itsmaty/tebex-webhook-client/readme.md

 | signature  | string  | yes | none | The `X-Signature` header of the request.<br>This header can´t be trusted if you have an untrusted proxy. |
 | rawBody  | string  | yes | none | The raw body of the request |

-Make sure to actually privide the raw body as text, if the body was parsed or somehow otherwise altered it can lead to an invalidating the signature and therefore failing teh request.
+Make sure to actually provide the raw body as text, if the body was parsed or somehow otherwise altered it can lead to an invalidating the signature and therefore failing the request.

 # FAQ
-## How can i use SSL/HTTPS
+## How can I use SSL/HTTPS
 In my opinion ssl/https encryption is not the job of an application itself and especially not the one of a library.
 You should use a reverse proxy like nginx or apache to handle ssl encryption.